aeternity/ae_mdw/README.md

 }
 ```

-### Function calls
+### `/v2/contracts/calls`

 A running contract can call other functions during execution.
 These calls are recorded and can be queried later.

-Besides specifying of scope and direction as with other streaming endpoints (via forward/backward or gen/txi), the query accepts following filters:
+The query accepts following filters:

-  - contract id
+- `fname` - The prefix of the name of the function
-  - function prefix
+- `create_txi` - The creation txi for a given contract
-  - ID field
+- ID field - Any field belonging to the contract call transaction

 #### Using contract id